cornershopcreative-archive/plugin_widget-menuizer/readme.txt

 While running Widget Menuizer you also get the ability to define new sidebar regions right from the *Appearance > Widgets* admin screen, so you can easily create new regions just for including in your menus without having to write any custom code for your theme.

-Note for users of WordPress 5.8 and above: This plugin still works for injecting regions into menus, but you need to run the "Classic Widgets" plugin in order to create new Widget Areas on-the-fly.
+Note for users of WordPress 5.8 and above: This plugin still works for injecting regions into menus, but you need to run the "Classic Widgets" plugin in order to create new Widget Areas via the admin.

 **Important:** Because it's possible to put menu widgets inside sidebars, you may see a warning notice if the sidebar region you've put in your menu contains a menu widget.
 This is because you may have inadvertently created a recursion: if the menu contained in your sidebar is the same menu your sidebar is placed in, you'll have an infinite loop that will do bad, bad things.
 So be careful.